nunesfb/Curso-Basico-de-JavaScript-Modulo-02/README.md

 ## 📝 Licença

-- Este projeto tem linceça MIT.
+- Este projeto tem licença MIT.

 ---